Artificial Intelligence is everywhere, reshaping how we live and work.

 Why Soft Skills Still Matter in the Age of AI

-It’s easy to wonder if human skills are losing their value, but he truth is, soft skills are essential in everyday work.
+It’s easy to wonder if human skills are losing their value, but the truth is, soft skills remain essential in everyday work.
+They are the qualities that build trust, inspire collaboration, and drive innovation.

 In the sections ahead, we’ll explore how soft skills remain your true superpower in the age of AI.